About the Sustainable Forestry & African American Land Retention Network

 The USDA’s highest honor, the Abraham Lincoln Award for protecting natural resources in 2016.

-Our Network supports African American landowners by:
+Our Network supports landowners by:

 Our team is committed to advancing the mission of our dynamic network partners.
 We would love to hear from you!
 Whether you have questions, want to get involved, or need more information about our network partners, our team is here to help.